RITlug/rit-linux/CONTRIBUTING.md

 ====================

 ## Contributing
 Please fork this repository and submit pull requests against the devel branch.
-When you do work in your fork, create a new branch for that work rather than working in the upstream branch.
+When you wish to submit changes, please create a new branch in your frok and work there rather than working in the duplicate of an upstream branch.
 This helps prevent issues when merging your pull requests.
-For instructions on configuring your git environment to match with our workflow please see [here](https://help.github.com/articles/configuring-a-remote-for-a-fork/) Pull requests will be reviewed as time permits.
+For instructions on configuring your git environment to match with our workflow please see [here](https://help.github.com/articles/configuring-a-remote-for-a-fork/).
+Pull requests will be reviewed as time permits.

-You can find more information about the way that GitHub interacts with git [here](https://git-scm.com/book/en/v2/GitHub-Contributing-to-a-Project)
+You can find more information about the way that GitHub interacts with git [here](https://git-scm.com/book/en/v2/GitHub-Contributing-to-a-Project).

 Some things to keep in mind:
 * Due to this being a student run project, there may be a delay in getting a response from the developers.